 The tournament released its official roster on November 21, 2011, and was officially won by LavinaArrow on March 28, 2013, with TenLongFingers as the runner up.
 Houkou-NRL and MacabreAustereRelume placed third.

-The tournament has since started into it's second season, and is currently in judging for its third round as of August 19th, 2017.
-Needs Wiki Magic Love, preferably from those apart of or following the tournament.
+The tournament has since started into it's second season, and began judging for its third round in August 2017.

 - Bonus Material: Includes one-shots written by the judges which usually feature a closer look at various NPCs.
 Competitor-written spectator entries also exist.